HND FASHION: DESIGN & PRODUCTION WITH RETAIL

 - Evidence of English language level at higher ESOL or equivalent.

 Ideally candidates should be able demonstrate their creative practical and technical ability with a folio of work demonstrating: design development, garment designs and/or completed/customised garments.

 Course Kit List:

 The course kit comprises of art, pattern construction and sewing equipment and can be purchased from the department at a reduced price – we can negotiate a discount with suppliers.
 Students do not need to purchase materials in advance of the course.
 NC students in receipt of a bursary will automatically have the course kit equipment paid for them.

 HND students will be required to pay a studio fee of £150 on enrolment to cover the cost of basic art, pattern and sewing materials and the use of specialist equipment.
 It is the student’s own responsibility to purchase specialist materials for Fashion Show garments and accessories.
 Guidance on what to buy will be given during the course.

-Here are just some of the skills this HND course covers:
+Some of the skills this HND course covers are

 - Couture Embellishments